-Although Moncton Flight College does not offer housing directly, our Director of Recruiting can assist you in finding a place to live.
+Although MFC Training does not offer housing directly, our Director of Recruiting can assist you in finding a place to live.
 Moncton is a student-friendly city and finding affordable and comfortable housing is typically not an issue.

 I have some prior experience through another flight school.
 Will this count towards my training at Life in Flight?

 Prior flight training, especially the completion of Licences or Ratings such as your Private Pilot Licence, will count towards your training at Life in Flight.
-Candidates with flight experience who meet eligibility requirements can apply directly to the EIC Life in Flight Program, via the online application portal at lifeinflight.ca.
+Candidates with flight experience who meet eligibility requirements can apply directly to the Life in Flight Program, via the online application portal at lifeinflight.ca.
 Click the Apply Now tab to get started.

-After submitting an application, candidates will be screened and interviewed to ensure they meet MFC & EIC standards of hire.
+After submitting an application, candidates will be screened and interviewed to ensure they meet MFC and EIC standards of hire.
 Each individual situation is different and will be reviewed as such.
-Successful candidates will enter the program to complete any outstanding Commercial Pilot Licence requirements and attain an MFC Flight Instructor Rating to become a flight instructor at MFC Training.
+Successful candidates will enter the program to complete any outstanding Commercial Pilot Licence requirements and attain an Flight Instructor Rating to become a flight instructor at MFC Training.

 Am I able to choose the airline I will be working for at the end of my training?

 The EIC family contains a range of exciting career paths.
-Throughout your application process, we will work closely with you to align on which path best suits your skills.
+Throughout your application process, we will work closely with you to align on which path best suits your skills and aspirations.
 This means that from day one, you’ll have clarity on your future career direction.
 Click the About Us tab for information on air operators within the EIC family.